cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    If you open the `Styleable.java` file, you will see that it also contains an abstract `unstyle` method.
    Remember, that the abstract method(s) represent what the signer of the contract must be able to do.
-If a class implements the `Styleable` interface, it is obligated to have a concrete (non-abstract) `style` and a concreate `unstyle` method.
+If a class implements the `Styleable` interface, it is obligated to have a concrete (non-abstract) `style` and a concrete `unstyle` method.
 If an implementing class does not have implementations for one or both of these methods, it will not compile.